What the Machines See

 The architecture review board meets every second Thursday.
 A team presents a proposal to extract a pricing calculation from a monolith into a dedicated service.
 The board evaluates it against a reference model last updated eight months ago.
 Forty-five minutes are spent debating which bounded context the service belongs in.
 In the codebase, sixty-three services follow a team structure from a reorganisation that predates the reference model by two years.
 The reference model describes nothing real.

-The board grants conditional approval.
-The team lead will name the service to match the model, update the Wiki, and build exactly what she originally proposed.
+The board grants conditional approval, after which the team lead names the service to match the model, updates the wiki, and builds exactly what she originally proposed.
 The board will not verify the implementation.
 Both parties are aware of this.
-In software-dependent corporates, architecture is often presented as a source of control.
+In software-dependent corporates, architecture is presented as control.
 Diagrams promise clarity.
 Reference models suggest foresight.
-In practice, much of this architectural activity exists to avoid accountability.
+Much of this activity exists to avoid accountability.

 System landscapes, capability maps, target state diagrams, and integration views proliferate.
 They are reviewed, approved, and socialised.
 They describe what should exist, how things are supposed to connect, and where responsibilities are meant to lie.
-They are often beautiful: clean, symmetrical, colour-coded with precision.
+They are often beautiful: clean, symmetrical, colour-coded.
 They bear no relationship to the system they describe.

 A real architecture makes some changes easy and others hard.
-It expresses trade-offs.
-It embeds decisions in code, interfaces, and data contracts.
-It can be felt by engineers because it limits what can be done without friction.
-An engineer working within a real architecture knows, without asking anyone, what she can change independently and what requires coordination.
+It expresses trade-offs, embedding decisions in code, interfaces, and data contracts.
+It can be felt, because it limits what can be done without friction: an engineer working within it knows, without asking anyone, what she can change independently and what requires coordination.
 It says: “You can change this freely.
 If you want to change that, you will need to talk to this team, because their contract depends on it.”
-This communication happens through the code, through the deployment pipeline, through the test suite, not through a document that can be ignored.
+That communication happens through the code, the deployment pipeline, and the test suite, not through a document that can be ignored.

 ...